digitalformula/qclocktwo/README.md

 ## Usage

-I'm on Pop OS (Ubuntu variant), so here's how to use this file there.
+I'm on Pop OS (Ubuntu variant) with the K Desktop Environment (KDE), although these instructions *should* work on any Ubuntu variant.

 - Install Conky: